Property Division

 If each party cannot agree on which assets are to be divided, then the judge must divide based on what is fair and equitable.
 However, if the value of the asset is hard to determine, such as a home or car, then an appraisal must be made from an expert assigned by the court.
 This process is usually time consuming and costly, unless the spouses agree to accept the value determined by the expert.

-With so much authority and discretion given to the judge, it is imperative that you have a knowledgeable legal advocate by your side.
-At Richard L. Morris Co., L.P.A., we have over 30 years of family law experience in Columbus and Gahanna.
-If you're preparing for a
+With so much authority and discretion given to the judge, it is imperative that you have a knowledgeable attorney by your side.
+At Richard L. Morris Co., L.P.A., we have over 33 years of family law experience in Columbus and Gahanna.
+If you're preparing for a divorce anywhere within Franklin, Delaware, or FairCounty, we can represent your property interests in court.

 The following, if acquired during marriage, are considered marital property: